 Find an exercise that you like

 Note: I don’t adjust my exercise every week.
 I only do when I start to feel comfortable with my current routine.
-The 30-day exercise challenge (where you will increase your exercise by day/week) doesn’t work for me.
+The 30-day exercise challenge (where you increase your exercise by day/week) doesn’t work for me.
 I prefer having the freedom to adjust my exercise when I feel like it.
 I listen to what my body wants and what it can take.
-Also, I don’t plank for more than 1 minute.
-I read somewhere that planking for 2 minutes or more is not good for your back.
+Also, I have read that you should not plank for more than 2 minutes as it is not good for your back.

 Compensate if you miss an exercise

 There were times when it’s really hard to get up in the morning to do your exercise.
 Especially when you slept late the night prior and you just want more time in the morning to sleep.
-My first 3 months, I had days when I’d skip exercise.
-What I did was to “punish” myself by walking to and fro the office.
+During the first 3 months, I had days when I’d skip exercise.
+What I did was to “punish” myself by walking to and fro the office (that is after I get off from P2P — not walk from Fairview to Makati lol).
 I’d take the longer way.
 I’d take the stairs.
 Any option where I need to walk, I’d take that.
-This is so I still get to exercise for the day.
+This is so I can compensate the exercise that I missed that day.

 Don’t be frustrated